Codecademy/docs/content/cpp/concepts/math-functions/terms/modf/modf.md

 The `modf()` function takes two parameters:

 - `number`, a floating point value (`double`, `float` or `long double`) to split into integral and fractional parts.
-- `integralPart`, a pointer to floating point value to store the integral part.
+- `integralPart`, a [pointer](https://www.codecademy.com/resources/docs/cpp/pointers) to `number` that stores the integral part.
 It will have the same type and sign as `number`.

 The `modf()` function returns the fractional part of `number` with the same sign as `number`.